Columbia University Graduate School of Journalism: Pulitzer School of Journalism

-In 1892, Joseph Pulitzer, a Hungarian-born newspaper magnate, offered Columbia University President Seth Low funding to establish the world's first school of journalism.
+In 1892, Joseph Pulitzer, a Hungarian-born newspaper magnate, offered Columbia University president Seth Low funding to establish the world's first school of journalism.
 He sought to elevate a profession viewed more often as a common trade learned through an apprenticeship.
 His idea was for a center of enlightened journalism in pursuit of knowledge as well as skills in the service of democracy.
 "It will impart knowledge—not for its own sake, but to be used for the public service," Pulitzer wrote in a now landmark, lead essay of the May 1904 issue of the North American Review.
 The university was resistant to the idea.
 But Low's successor, Nicholas Murray Butler, was more receptive to the plan.

 Pulitzer was set on creating his vision at Columbia and offered it a $2 million gift, one-quarter of which was to be used to establish prizes in journalism and the arts.
 It took years of negotiations and Pulitzer's death in October 1911 to finalize plans.
 On September 30, 1912, classes began with 79 undergraduate and postgraduate students, including a dozen women.
 Veteran journalist Talcott Williams was installed as the school's director.
 When not attending classes and lectures, students scoured the city for news.
 Their more advanced classmates were assigned to cover a visit by U.S. President William Howard Taft, a sensational police murder trial and a women's suffrage march.
 A student from China went undercover to report on a downtown cocaine den.
-A journalism building was constructed the following year at Broadway and 116th Street on the western end of the campus.
-A statue of Thomas Jefferson was installed in June 1914 as a symbol of “free inquiry” exemplified by the debates between him and fellow American founder and Columbia alumnus, Alexander Hamilton, a statute of whom was unveiled directly across campus six years earlier.
+A journalism building was constructed the following year at 2950 Broadway and 116th Street on the western end of the campus.
+A statue of Thomas Jefferson was installed in June 1914 as a symbol of "free inquiry" exemplified by the debates between him and fellow American founder and Columbia alumnus, Alexander Hamilton, a statute of whom was unveiled directly across campus in front of Hamilton Hall six years earlier.